Strange Celestial Road by Alexandra Fields O’Neale

 How can an installation embody the rest we imagine but have yet to experience for ourselves and our communities?

-Alexandra Fields O’Neal in conversation with Mysia Anderson, photography by Gesi Schilling
+Alexandra Fields O’Neale in conversation with Dr. Mysia Anderson-White, photography by Gesi Schilling

 The Center for Global Black Studies is located in the Solomon G. Merrick Building, the oldest structure on the University of Miami campus in Coral Gables, Florida, named by founder George Merrick to honor his father, Solomon.
 Completed in the 1920s, this building—like monuments and institutions around the world—came under fire in 2020 as more than 1,500 students petitioned to have it renamed over Merrick’s racist legacy.
 Here, the CGBS, co-founded and shaped by cultural studies scholar Dr. Donette Francis, is one of the few Black geographies on campus.